fmeschia/ioptron-ieqxx-pro-wifi-bridge/README.md

 "Straight" cords are cords in which the order of the colors of the inner wires is the same if you look at both plugs (when observed from the same side).
 The coiled cords that came with the mount came are straight cords:

 ![Straight cord plugs](images/straight_cord.jpg "Plugs of a straight cord")

+*A 6P6C straight cord*
 ###Fire it up
 The bridge draws power directly from the mount.
 When the mount is powered up, the board is also energized and the LED should light up.
 ###Enjoy!
 Point your favorite telescope control software to 192.168.4.1, port 23, and enjoy wireless telescope control!

+[Here](https://www.youtube.com/watch?v=_uhQ0Lzc3-E) you can find a video of the operation an iEQ45 Pro mount with this circuit and the commercial Sky Safari app.